sooftware/kospeech/README.md

 ```
 You can resume and load from checkpoints.

-### Incorporating External Language Model in Performance Test
-We introduce incorporating external language model in performance test.
-If you are interested in this content, please check [here](https://github.com/sooftware/char-rnnlm).

 ## Troubleshoots and Contributing
 If you have any questions, bug reports, and feature requests, please [open an issue](https://github.com/sooftware/End-to-end-Speech-Recognition/issues) on Github.
 For live discussions, please go to our [gitter](https://gitter.im/Korean-Speech-Recognition/community) or Contacts sh951011@gmail.com please.